 The NOF MetroWest Osteoporosis Support Group meets from 10 - 11am on the second Thursday of each month from September - May.
 The group does not meet during the summer.
 For meeting details, please call Joan at (508) 954-7729.

 Support group email: email@example.com

-The NOF Omaha Area Bone Health Group provides a place where the public can find accurate and up to date information on steoporosis and all areas of health.
-Learn more about the group and view their schedule of upcoming meetings.
+The NOF Omaha Area Bone Health Group provides a place where the public can find accurate and up to date information on osteoporosis and all areas of health.

 Support group email: firstname.lastname@example.org